-Note: on the publication list below, bullet numbers link to articles at publisher websites.
+On the publication list below, links direct to the articles at publisher websites.
 Contact us for copies of full articles if you cannot obtain them online.
-Publications are also available at academia.edu, Google Scholar, ResearchGate, and ResearcherID (although I update these profiles at external sites less frequently).
+The publication list is also available at Google Scholar.

 Peer-reviewed articles in indexed, refereed journals

 35) Lewis DB, Jimenez KL, Abd-Elrahman A, Andreu MG, Landry SM, Northrop RJ, Campbell C, Flower H, Rains MC, and Richards CL.
 2021.
 Carbon and nitrogen pools and mobile fractions in surface soils across a mangrove saltmarsh ecotone.
 Science of the Total Environment 798. https://doi.org/10.1016/j.scitotenv.2021.149328.

 34) Flower H, Rains M, Taşcı Y, Zhang J-Z, Trout K, Lewis D, Das A, and Dalton R. 2021.
 Why is calcite a strong phosphorus sink in freshwater?
 Investigating the adsorption mechanism using batch experiments and surface complexation modeling.
 Chemosphere 286. https://doi.org/10.1016/j.chemosphere.2021.131596

 33) Durieux DM, Du Clos KT, Lewis DB, and Gemmell BJ.
 2021.
 Benthic jellyfish dominate water mixing in mangrove ecosystems.
 Proceedings of the National Academy of Sciences 118. https://doi.org/10.1073/pnas.2025715118